EASS-HIT-2022/menage-acquires-website/README.md

 1.Download the repository to your pc

-2.Inside to the project directory with the command: cd "MenageAcquiresWebsite"
+2.Inside to the project directory with the command: cd "menage-acquires-website"

 3.Run the docker compose file with the following commands: